-In biomedical sciences, confocal microscopy is often used to examine both fixed and live cells and tissues labeled with at least one fluorescent probe.
-Outside of biomedical sciences, they are used for multiphoton imaging and a variety of deconvolution techniques.
+In biomedical sciences, confocal microscopy is used to examine both fixed and live cells and tissues labeled with at least one fluorescent probe, or fluorophore, which causes emission of fluorescent light at a specific depth and point on the sample.
+Outside of biomedical sciences, confocal microscopy is used for multiphoton imaging and a variety of deconvolution techniques.

 Technological advancements have made today’s generation instruments much better in every part of the image generation process.
 Newer instruments also have better usability because it is now easier than ever to change filter combinations, alignment, and adjust the laser power.
 These things are generally software controlled so it doesn’t take as long to create images of samples.

 When you hear the word “microscope”, chances are what first comes to mind is actually fluorescence microscopy.
 It is an optical technique that relies on fluorescent light as the light source.
 After fluorophores are applied to the sample in the area of interest, the sample is exposed to electromagnetic energy at a certain wavelength, which excites the fluorophores to cause them to light up.
 The sensors capture this and create an image, leaving out anything that isn’t lit up on the image plane.